augustusnaz/laravel-google-merchant-api/README.md

 });
 ```

 The model `attributes` values must be defined as per the attributes map in the config.
-For accessing undefined models attributes, use Accessors and customer Model attributes:
+For accessing undefined models attributes, use Accessors and custom Model attributes:

 ```php
 protected $appends = [